mguinness/IntelliCenterGateway/README.md

 }
 ```

 For third party applications bearer tokens are available and configured with `Token` section.
-It is essential that you change the default signing key (must be 16 or more characters) that is used for encryption.
+It is recommended that you change the default signing key (must be 16 or more characters) that is used for encryption.

 ```JSON
 "Token": {